FedDTG:Federated Data-Free Knowledge Distillation via Three-Player Generative Adversarial Networks: Abstract

 \section{Abstract}

-Applying knowledge distillation to personalized cross-silo federated learning can well alleviate the problem of user heterogeneity.
-This approach, however, requires a proxy dataset, which is difficult to obtain in the real world.
-Moreover, the global model based on parameter averaging will lead to the leakage of user privacy.
-We introduce a distributed three-player GAN to implement data-free co-distillation between clients.
-This technique mitigates the user heterogeneity problem and better protects user privacy.
-We confirmed that the fake samples generated by GAN can make federated distillation more efficient and robust, and the co-distillation can achieve good performance for individual clients on the basis of obtaining global knowledge.
-Our extensive experiments on benchmark datasets demonstrate the superior generalization performance of the proposed methods, compared with the state-of-the-art.
+While existing federated learning approaches primarily focus on aggregating local models to construct a global model, in realistic settings, some clients may be reluctant to share their private models due to the inclusion of privacy-sensitive information.
+Knowledge distillation, which can extract model knowledge without accessing model parameters, is well-suited for this federated scenario.
+However, most distillation methods in federated learning (federated distillation) require a proxy dataset, which is difficult to obtain in the real world.
+Therefore, in this paper, we introduce a distributed three-player Generative Adversarial Network (GAN) to implement data-free mutual distillation and propose an effective method called FedDTG.
+We confirmed that the fake samples generated by GAN can make federated distillation more efficient and robust.
+Additionally, the distillation process between clients can deliver good individual client performance while simultaneously acquiring global knowledge and protecting data privacy.
+Our extensive experiments on benchmark vision datasets demonstrate that our method outperforms other federated distillation algorithms in terms of generalization.